dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 ### Owned types

-An owned entity type can share the same CLR type with another owned entity type, but since it cannot be identified just by the CLR type there must be a navigation to it from another entity type.
+An owned entity type can share the same .NET type with another owned entity type, but since it cannot be identified just by the .NET type there must be a navigation to it from another entity type.
 The entity containing the defining navigation is the owner.
 When querying the owner the owned types will be included by default.

 By convention a shadow primary key will be created for the owned type and it will be mapped to the same table as the owner by using table splitting.
 This allows to use owned types similarly to how complex types are used in EF6: